kylepeeler/purdueStudentGovernmentWP/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 5.52 =
+* Simplify the text on import page
+* Fix an issue with special characters on export and import
+* Fix an issue with export and import of large files

+= 5.51 =
+* Add support for utf8mb4_unicode_520_ci database collation

 = 5.50 =
 * Improve database export process
 * Simplify export and import cron